solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 document will provide more theory about how developers interact with Azure.

-The image below from the [Azure Fundamentals Microsoft Learn Module](https://docs.microsoft.com/learn/modules/intro-to-azure-fundamentals/) demonstrates how IaaS and PaaS can classify Azure services.
+The [Azure Fundamentals Microsoft Learn Module](https://docs.microsoft.com/learn/modules/intro-to-azure-fundamentals/) demonstrates how IaaS and PaaS can classify Azure services.
 Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio and the Azure CLI, to manage Azure environments.

-![This image shows the classification of Azure services into IaaS and PaaS categories.](./media/azure-services.png "Categories of Azure services")
+![IaaS and PaaS Azure service classification and categories](./media/azure-services.png "Categories of Azure services")

 Here is a summary of the Azure services used in the whitepaper scenario besides the managed MySQL offerings described previously.